-- Principal and interest on initial mortgage debt, any refinancing of such debt, and any mortgage insurance premium incurred to finance the purchase of the home; - Real estate taxes and public assessments on the home; - Home insurance; - HCHA allowance of \$250.00 annual reserves for maintenance expenses and required Homeowner's Association Fees attached to the ownership of the home; - HCHA allowance of \$250.00 annual reserves for costs of major repairs and replacements; - HCHA utility allowance for the home; - Principal and interest on mortgage debt incurred to finance costs for major repairs, replacements, or improvements for the home.
-If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if HCHA determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person;

-• Land lease payments where a family does not own fee title to the real property on which the home is located; [see 24 CFR 982.628(b)].

-• For a condominium unit, condominium operating charges or maintenance fees assessed by the condominium homeowner association.
+- Principal and interest on initial mortgage debt, any refinancing of such debt, and any mortgage insurance premium incurred to finance the purchase of the home; - o Real estate taxes and public assessments on the home; - o Home insurance; - o HCHA allowance of \$250.00 annual reserves for maintenance expenses - o Required Homeowner's Association Fees attached to the ownership of the home; - o HCHA allowance of \$250.00 annual reserves for costs of major repairs and replacements; - o HCHA utility allowance for the home; - Principal and interest on mortgage debt incurred to finance costs for major repairs, replacements, or improvements for the home. - If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if HCHA determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation. - Land lease payments where a family does not own fee title to the real property on which the home is located; [see 24 CFR 982.628(b)].
+And - o For a condominium unit, condominium operating charges or maintenance fees assessed by the condominium homeowner association.